Sonyaal/Robot-Animations/README.md

 1. Open `BottangoArduinoDriver.ino` in the Arduino IDE
 2. Upload to your board
 3. Power the servos
-4. Connect via ESP32 (optional) and run animations
+4. Connect via ESP32 and run animations

 ## WiFi Setup (ESP32)